Demystifying the DISP (Defence Industry Security Program)

 Recent changes to the DISP

-The Defence Industry Security Office (DISO) essentially acts as overseer of the Program and its members.
+The Defence Industry Security Office (DISO) essentially acts as overseer of the Program and industry members.
 The Office’s role includes entity application vetting, conformance auditing and general security advisory support to Defence Industry.
 It is certainly a helpful function in demystifying the DISP, and the experience is that the DISO takes an accommodating approach to applicants.

 Pre-requisites for joining the DISP